decktra/model_sandbox/README.md

 ### Purchase

 This model `belongs_to` a Product and `has_one :entry, as: :entriable`.
-It can contain other attributes that are exclusively related to the purchase (acquisition_channel, conversion_funnel, etc.).
+It can contain other attributes that are exclusively related to the purchase (quantity, acquisition_channel, conversion_funnel, etc.).
 It delegates amount and date to Entry.

 The migration for this model requires a product_id index and foreign key constraint, similar to previous examples.